LELEC210X/LELEC210X/INSTALL.md

 to apply changes.

-> NOTE: using `>>` automatically appends to the file, so that you don't have anything
+> Note: using `>>` automatically appends to the file, so that you don't have anything
 > to do.
 If you prefer, you can edit the files from the terminal using programs
 > like `nano` or `vim`.